geerlingguy/top500-benchmark/README.md

 To run locally on a single node, clone or download this repository to the node where you want to run HPL.
 Make sure the `hosts.ini` is set up with the default options (with just one node, `127.0.0.1`).

+All the default configuration from `example.config.yml` should be copied to a `config.yml` file, and all the variables should scale dynamically for your node.

-Then, run the following command so the cluster networking portion of the playbook is not run:
+Run the following command so the cluster networking portion of the playbook is not run:

 ```
 ansible-playbook main.yml --tags "setup,benchmark"